01234 589807 | info@buildingtransformation.co.uk

-For this reason, we have provided you with a list of common issues to look out for, as a sign that your building need’s some TLC.
-So, you can tell if your historic or listed building’s stone or brick façade is showing signs of weakness, failure, or requires some repair, restoration, and maintenance.
+For this reason, we have provided you with a list of common issues to look out for as signs that your building needs some TLC.
+So, you can tell if your historic or listed building’s stone or brick façade is showing signs of weakness, failure or requires some repair, restoration, and maintenance.

 Cracks